-On August 24, 2022, a complaint under Section 220 of Delaware's general corporation law, which allows shareholders to inspect corporate books and records, was filed by Daniel S. Och, the founder and former Chief Executive Officer (the "Founder") of Och-Ziff Capital Management LLC and its consolidated subsidiaries ("Och-Ziff") and four former Och-Ziff executive managing directors.
-In April 2022, the Founder and the former executive managing directors made a demand to inspect books and records relating to alleged corporate governance concerns in connection with the promotion of James S. Levin to Chief Executive Officer, a new executive compensation plan approved by the Board of Directors in December 2021, and other matters related to the Board's exercise of its duties.
-Despite the voluntary production by the Company of extensive documentation in response to that demand, the Founder and the former executive managing directors filed this Section 220 complaint to compel additional production.
-The Company believes the complaint is without merit and is contesting the proceeding.
+On August 24, 2022, a complaint under Section 220 of Delaware's general corporation law, which allows shareholders to inspect corporate books and records, was filed by Daniel S. Och, the Founder of Och-Ziff and four former Och-Ziff executive managing directors.
+In April 2022, the Founder and these former executive managing directors made a demand to inspect books and records relating to alleged corporate governance concerns in connection with the promotion of James S. Levin to Chief Executive Officer, a new executive compensation plan approved by the Board of Directors in December 2021, and other matters related to the Board's exercise of its duties.
+Despite the voluntary production by the Company of extensive documentation in response to that demand, the Founder and the former executive managing directors filed the Section 220 complaint to compel additional production.